drmyo/pubmedxport/paper.md

 ## Acknowledgments

-  We thank the National Library of Medicine (NLM) and the National Center for Biotechnology Information (NCBI) for maintaining PubMed and the E-utilities API, which underpin this project.
+  We thank the National Library of Medicine (NLM) and the National Center for Biotechnology Information (NCBI) for maintaining PubMed and the E-utilities API [@ncbi-eutils], which underpin this project.
 We also acknowledge the assistance of ChatGPT, DeepSeek, and GitHub Copilot in the development of the tool.
 Their AI-assisted suggestions and code generation features were valuable in helping accelerate the coding process.

 ## License